 A new reality of digital identity

 Businesses today depend on data-driven decision engines that look for clear signals of ‘trust’ or ‘mistrust’.
-The rise in digitization across all industries has changed faster than ever before and the increase in fraud will soon follow this upward trend.
-In the new digital economy, many struggle with the new reality of fraud where digital identities are corrupted.
+The rise in digitization across all industries has changed faster than ever before and the increase in digital crime will soon follow this upward trend.
+In the new digital economy, many struggle with the new reality of cyberattack where digital identities are corrupted.
 There is a growing gray area of unpredictable behavior from good customers and sophisticated spoofing.
-A long-term approach is needed to disrupt the business of fraud and end large-scale attacks.
+A long-term approach is needed to disrupt the business of cybercrime and end large-scale attacks.

-Accurate fraud decisioning must take into account that digital identifies and device information have been hacked and can’t be easily trusted as key identifiers.
-A robust approach to fraud detection is one that combines risk-based decisioning with intelligent step-up to clarify whether or not a good customer’s digital footprint has been compromised.
-Such a natively combined approach allows the fraud decisioning engine to learn about the changing user behavior much faster than a siloed approach.
+Accurate attack decisioning must take into account that digital identifies and device information have been hacked and can’t be easily trusted as key identifiers.
+A robust approach to attack detection is one that combines risk-based decisioning with intelligent step-up to clarify whether or not a good customer’s digital footprint has been compromised.
+Such a natively combined approach allows the attack decisioning engine to learn about the changing user behavior much faster than a siloed approach.

-Arkose Detect is a dynamic risk engine that analyzes data from user sessions and their interactions with technology.
+The Arkose Bot Manager platform includes a dynamic risk engine that analyzes data from user sessions and their interactions with technology.
 Unearthing behavioral patterns across devices and networks in real-time for accurate behavioral analysis and anomaly detection.

 To read more about how to protect your business in a world where digital identifiers can no longer be trusted, download the Beyond Digital Identity eBook.